noriakis/software/docs/biotextgraph/04-custom-usage.md

 #>   Converted input genes: 20
 #> Filter based on GeneSummary
 #> Filtered 77 words (frequency and/or tfidf)
+#> Ignoring corThresh, automatically determine the value
+#> threshold = 0.304
 #> Scale for size is already present.
-#> Adding another scale for size, which will replace the
-#> existing scale.
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Dark2 is 8
-#> Returning the palette you asked for with that many colors
-#> Scale for size is already present.
-#> Adding another scale for size, which will replace the
+#> Adding another scale for size, which will replace the existing scale.
-#> existing scale.
 ```

 <img src="04-custom-usage_files/figure-html/highlight_2-2.png" width="100%" style="display: block; margin: auto;" />